The Aussies Racked Up Even More Medals Overnight, So Here’s Everything You Missed While Snoozing

 Every new day of the Paris 2024 Olympic Games is bringing in more and more medals to the total medal tally.
 Australia’s Olympians are repping the green and gold with pride, winning medal after medal, but what’s our current medal tally?

-The Paris Olympics are getting underway, and though there’s been all sorts of drama about the Opening Ceremony, beds in Olympic Village, and lack of chicken nuggets for athletes, the most important part of the Olympic Games are the actual games!
+The Paris Olympics are getting underway, and though there’s been all sorts of drama about the Opening Ceremony, beds in Olympic Village, a frenzy over choccie muffins and lack of chicken nuggets for athletes, the most important part of the Olympic Games are the actual games!

 So which Australian Olympians have won what medals in what events?
 And most importantly, where do we stand in the current Olympic medal tally?